Fear, distress, relief. The many emotions of the pandemic can be found in Italy’s pharmacy testing lines.

 It turned out one of the people at the table had been positive.

-Perilli said he had heard that omicron was milder.
+Perilli said he had heard that omicron caused a milder illness.
 But he was nonetheless relieved, he said.
 The sheet of paper from Spagnoli’s pharmacy meant there’d be no quarantine, no isolation.

 “Given my state of mind, that would be hard to handle these days,” he said.